fugue/credstash/README.md

 7. Done!

 ### Setting up credstash
 The easiest thing to do is to just run `pip install credstash`.
 That will download and install credstash and its dependencies (boto and PyCypto).
+You can also install credstash with optional YAML support by running `pip install credstash[YAML]` instead.

 The second easiest thing to do is to do `python setup.py install` in the `credstash` directory.